nierdna/hermit-diagrams/whales/README_W_Pre_Market_AMM.md

 L = x / (1/√Pa - 1/√Pb)
 ```
 Where:
-- x: Amount of base tokens
+- x: Amount of base token
 - Pa: Minimum price of pre-token
 - Pb: Maximum price of pre-token